 Golden Week is Japan’s busiest travel season season.
+Everyone, literally everyone, would strongly suggest you not to travel to Japan during those days, and the reason is obvious: all the attractions and destinations will be flocked with people!
 With consecutive public holidays from the end of April until early May, the 125 million hardworking Japanese locals take advantage of the rare, week-long holiday.
 With this in mind, you’ll want to consider a few things if you’ve got a Japan trip planned this spring.

 Background of Golden Week:

-This 2018, Golden Week is from April 29 to May 6.
+This 2019, Golden Week will be a rare 10-day long vacation, from April 27 to May 6.
 The national holidays are:

 - April 29, Showa Day: This celebrates the birthday of late Emperor Showa, who ruled Japan from 1926 to 1989.

 - May 1, Emperor’s Coronation (2019 only): The new Emperor is planned to ascend the throne, hence this day is designated as a one-off holiday.

 - May 3, Constitution Day: On this day in 1947, Japan effected their new (and present) post-war constitution.

 - May 4, Greenery Day: Because Emperor Showa loved plants and nature, Japan established ‘Greenery Day’ in the spring to celebrate the environment.

 - May 5, Children’s Day: Families pray for the health and success of their children by hanging up symbolic carp-shaped flags (koinbori).

 Japan is a wonderful country this time of year, but the huge influx of travelers can make it difficult.
 The best advice we can give, of course, is to avoid traveling in Japan at these days.
 However, if you happen to have booked a flight already for visiting Japan around these days, here are some last-minute Golden Week travel tips.